huggingface/dataset-viewer/docs/source/data_types.md

 # Data types

-Datasets supported by Datasets Server have a tabular format, meaning a data point is represented in a row and its features are contained in columns.
+Datasets supported by the dataset viewer have a tabular format, meaning a data point is represented in a row and its features are contained in columns.
 Using the `/first-rows` endpoint allows you to preview the first 100 rows of a dataset and information about each feature.
 Within the `features` key, you'll notice it returns a `_type` field.
 This value describes the data type of the column, and it is also known as a dataset's [`Features`](https://huggingface.co/docs/datasets/about_dataset_features).

 There are several different data `Features` for representing different data formats such as [`Audio`](https://huggingface.co/docs/datasets/v2.5.2/en/package_reference/main_classes#datasets.Audio) and [`Image`](https://huggingface.co/docs/datasets/v2.5.2/en/package_reference/main_classes#datasets.Image) for speech and image data respectively.
 Knowing a dataset feature gives you a better understanding of the data type you're working with, and how you can preprocess it.